DendraScience/dendra-fuse-djafs/README.md

 ### Blog Example
 [link to blog](https://blog.trieoflogs.com/2021-05-25-fuse-filesystem-go/)

 Note, the blog example is the one that will be followed when building the fuse driver.
 However, at early inspection, there's a notable bug in it: the inode counter doesn't use an atomic counter, but it should.

 ## Problem
 The archive is currently a simple, file-backed system.
 Nested year/month/day folders separate json files.
 These json files are taking up far too much space, and are highly compressible.
-It would be great to store the files compressed, and decompress them as needed on the fly when needed.
+It would be great to store the files compressed, and decompress them on the fly when needed.

 ## Constraints
 Must haves: